Bitmo33/dnet-ser-coupling-kaspa-pay/README.md

 Reference simulator for the SER (Settlement–Exchange–Record) coupling model described in the DNET® (Dual Network Exchange Technology) architecture paper.

+SER (Settlement–Exchange–Record) is a unified value‑transfer cell that executes payment, asset exchange, and immutable record generation as a single atomic event across any asset type (fiat, crypto, stablecoins, points, NFTs, game assets).

 # DNET® SER Coupling Simulator

 This repository contains a conceptual simulator based on the